LukasHechenberger/tscad/packages/cli/README.md

 > A CLI tool for working with tscad models

 Options:
+  -V, --version                 Output the version number --model [model]               Where to find the tscad model (default:
+                                "./src/model.ts")
-  -V, --version             Output the version number -h, --help                Display help for command
+  -h, --help                    Display help for command

 Commands:
-  dev [options] [model]     Start the development server export [options] [model]  Export the model to a file help [command]            Display help for command
+  dev [options]                 Start the development server export [options] [params...]
+Export the model to a file help [command]                Display help for command

 ```